greatest-ape/aquatic/README.md

 - Install Rust with [rustup](https://rustup.rs/) (stable is recommended)
 - Install cmake with your package manager (e.g., `apt-get install cmake`)
-- For `aquatic_ws` on GNU/Linux, also install the OpenSSL components necessary for dynamic linking (e.g., `apt-get install libssl-dev`)
+- For `aquatic_ws` and `aquatic_http` on GNU/Linux, also install the OpenSSL
+  components necessary for dynamic linking (e.g., `apt-get install libssl-dev`)
 - Clone the git repository and refer to the next section.

 ## Compile and run

-The command line interfaces for `aquatic_udp` and `aquatic_ws` are identical.
+The command line interfaces for the tracker executables are identical.
 To run the respective tracker, just run its binary.
 You can also run any of the helper scripts, which will compile the binary for you and pass on any command line parameters.
-(After compilation, the binaries are found in directory `target/release/`.)
+(After compilation, the binaries are found in `target/release/`.)

 To run with default settings: